Helpful hints for getting your child ready to start school

-The Department of Education wants all children and their families to have the best possible start to the school year.
+We want all children and their families to have the best possible start to the school year.
 There are things that you can do to make sure your child is as prepared as possible for their first day of school.
+See below for some handy tips and ideas designed to help you and your child have the best start possible.

 - Ensure your child’s immunisations are up to date.